Ureshino-Onsen Station

 Ureshino-Onsen Station (嬉野温泉駅, Ureshino-Onsen-eki) is a railway station built in Ureshino, Saga, Japan, by the Kyushu Railway Company (JR Kyushu).

 Lines

 Ureshino-Onsen Station is served by the Nishi Kyushu Shinkansen.
 As it is not a major station on the line, roughly half of all trains pass through this station without stopping.

 Platforms

-The station is composed of 2 side platforms serving two tracks.
+The station is composed of two side platforms serving two tracks.
+Eastbound trains for stop at platform 11, while westbound trains for stop at platform 12.